mjtb49/StrongholdTrainer/docs/stronghold_models.md

 - _Optional EOF:_ `eof`.
 A quick way to terminate parsing before the actual end of the file.

+- Input Data Type - The data type of the input.
+Currently only supports `int64` and `float32`.

 ## Example: The STMETA for rnn_8, with comments
 ```
 stmeta 1.0